History of Karachi: Debal and Bhanbhore

-Debal and Bhanbhore were the ancient port cities established near present-day modern city of Karachi.
-It dates back to the Scytho-Parthian era and was later controlled by Hindu Buddhist kingdoms before falling into Arab possession in the 8th century CE.
-In the 13th century it was abandoned Remains of one of the earliest known mosques in the region dating back to 727 AD are still preserved in the city.
-Strabo mentions export of Rice from near present day Karachi and Gulf of Cambay) to Arabia.
+Debal and Bhanbhore (also spelled as Banbore) were the ancient port cities established near the present-day modern city of Karachi.
+It dates back to the Scytho-Parthian era and was later controlled by Hindu and Buddhist kingdoms before falling into Umayyad possession in the 8th century CE.
+In the 13th century it was subsequently abandoned.
+Remains of one of the earliest known mosques in the region dating back to 727 AD are still preserved in the city.
+The 1st century Greek geographer Strabo mentions the export of rice from near present-day Karachi and the Gulf of Cambay to Arabia.

-According to Biladuri, A large minaret of a temple existed in Debal whose upper portion was knocked down by Ambissa Ibn Ishak and converted into prison. and at the same time began to repair the ruined town with the stones of minaret.
+According to the Abbasid-era historian Al-Baladhuri, a large minaret of a temple existed in Debal whose upper portion was knocked down by Ambissa Ibn Ishak and converted into a prison.
+Simultaneously, the ruined town was also repaired using the stones of minaret.

-Post Islamic era (8th century AD - 19th century)
+Post Islamic era (8th century AD – 19th century)

-Muhammad bin Qasim
+Umayyad dynasty

-In AD 711, Muhammad bin Qasim conquered the Sindh and Indus Valley, bringing South Asian societies into contact with Islam, succeeding partly because Raja Dahir was a Hindu king that ruled over a Buddhist majority and that Chach of Alor and his kin were regarded as usurpers of the earlier Buddhist Rai dynasty this view is questioned by those who note the diffuse and blurred nature of Hindu and Buddhist practices in the region, especially that of a royalty to be patrons of both and those who believe that Chach himself may have been a Buddhist.
+In AD 711, Muhammad bin Qasim, a commander of the Umayyad dynasty, conquered Sindh and Indus Valley, bringing South Asian societies into contact with Islam, succeeding partly because Raja Dahir was a Hindu king that ruled over a Buddhist majority and that Chach of Alor and his kin were regarded as usurpers of the earlier Buddhist Rai dynasty this view is questioned by those who note the diffuse and blurred nature of Hindu and Buddhist practices in the region, especially that of a royalty to be patrons of both and those who believe that Chach himself may have been a Buddhist.
 The forces of Muhammad bin Qasim defeated Raja Dahir in alliance with the Jats and other regional governors.